QuantumQ1/quantumq1.github.io/opportunities.md

 **Research areas include:**
 - Scattering amplitudes in gauge theory and gravity
-- String theory and effective field theories
+- String amplitudes and Worldsheet formula
-- Worldsheet methods and geometry of amplitudes
+- Geometry behind the scattering amplitudes
 - Holography and conformal field theory
+- Observables in AdS/dS spacetime

 **Requirements:**
 - PhD in theoretical physics or a closely related field
 - Experience in high-energy theory, amplitudes, or mathematical physics
-- Strong publication record and independent research ability

 Prospective applicants are encouraged to **contact us directly** with:
 - CV
 - List of publications
-- Brief description of research interests
+- Research statements

 ---